alexwlchan/alexwlchan.net/src/_drafts/duplicate-names-in-json.md

 [4, 5]
 ```

+## Preventing silent data loss

-If we want to throw an error when we see duplicate names, we need a slightly longer function.
+If we want to throw an exception when we see duplicate names, we need a longer function.
 Here's the code I wrote:

 ```python